 American Beech

-From the Eastern United States and Canada, Fagus grandifolia is a large, handsome, slow-growing deciduous tree with a habit similar to European beech, but with a heavier, more spreading crown and a tendency to sucker.
+From the Eastern United States and Canada, Fagus grandifolia is a large, majestic, slow-growing deciduous tree with a habit similar to European beech, but with a heavier, more spreading crown and a tendency to sucker.
 The bark is thin, smooth and silvery-grey.
 The large, oval leaves emerge covered with downy hairs, turning light green; they have slightly toothed edges and turn golden-yellow to straw-coloured in autumn.
 Insignificant flowers in May are followed by little nuts in prickly cases.
 American beech needs a sheltered site, and will not grow as large in our climate as in the US.

 Site: Warm, sunny, sheltered site